Free Massachusetts Public Record Searches (Access Databases)

 2. $20 for a copy of the first-page judgment of divorce nisi (certified)

-3. $1 per page for the additional pages of the judgment of divorce nisi (certified).
+3. $0.5 per page for the additional pages of the judgment of divorce nisi (certified)

-Public divorce records, and copies of the divorce certificate or divorce decree, can be obtained from the courthouse where the Probate and Family court hearing occurred.11
+Public divorce records in Massachusetts and copies of the divorce certificate or divorce decree can be obtained from the courthouse where the Probate and Family court hearing occurred.11

-Learn How to Submit for Replacement Vital Records for Free
+How To Submit a Request for Replacement Vital Records

-When vital records get lost and need to be replaced, requests for a certified copy of a replacement record can be made to the Massachusetts Registry of Vital Records and Statistics.
+When vital records get lost and need to be replaced, requests for a certified copy of a replacement record can be made to the Massachusetts Registry of Vital Records & Statistics.

 Requests can be submitted online, over the phone, in person, or through the mail.
 Before contacting the Registry, gather the following information: